10 Best Quilting Pins

 How to Compare Reviews

 For curved safety pins, reviewers often note whether the closure is stiff or loose.
 A closure that is too stiff slows basting, while one that is too loose can pop open under the weight of a large quilt.
-Size labels also vary by brand, so check the actual inch measurement rather than assuming that “Size 2” from two different makers is identical.
+Size labels vary by brand, so check the actual inch measurement rather than assuming “Size 2” from two different makers is identical.

 Final Recommendation